Trump announces reduction of two national monuments in Utah

 "The Navajo Nation is going to take action and we are going to say, 'No,' to this overstepping [of ] boundaries," Nez added.

-Zinke was also undeterred by possible legal barriers — and steadfast in his explanation that this "is not about energy," but rather about expanding how people can use this land.
+Zinke was also undeterred by possible legal challenges — and steadfast in his explanation that this "is not about energy," but rather about expanding how people can use this land.

 "I don’t yield to pressure, only higher principle," he said en route to Salt Lake City.
 "And I don’t think public policy should be based on the threat of lawsuit.
 I feel very confident."